 Did you know that one in every four Americans has experienced back pain within the past three months?
 According to the American Physical Therapy Association, back pain is the most commonly experienced type of pain across the United States.
-It usually develops from a muscle strain or injury, but sometimes your discomfort may not be just general back pain, it could be sciatica.
+The main reason behind that is muscle strain or injury, but sometimes your discomfort may not be just general back pain, it could be sciatica.

 Sciatica, while it still falls under the definition of “back pain” is a very specific type.
 It is also incredibly common.
 Sciatica is typically felt in the lower back, legs, or buttocks, and it develops from issues surrounding the nerves.
-Whether you’re experiencing general back pain or sciatica pain, our licensed Westport physical therapists can help relieve your symptoms and restore you to optimum levels of physical function.
+Contact our licensed Westport physical therapists if you are experiencing general back pain or sciatica pain.
+They can help you with the pain relief to restore your optimum levels of physical function.

 In many cases, Westport physical therapy treatments can even eliminate the need for harmful pain-management drugs, such as opioids, or an invasive surgical procedure.
 If you are suffering from back pain, contact Connecticut Family Physical Therapy today.
-One of our dedicated physical therapists will design a treatment plan specific for your needs, in order to provide relief and recovery.
+One of our dedicated physical therapists will design a treatment plan specific for your needs for the road of recovery.

 Why do back pain and sciatica occur?

 The most common cause of back pain is from sustaining an injury.
 This can happen in one of two ways – from an instant, sudden trauma (such as a car accident) or from a repetitive-use injury that develops gradually over time (such as bending down multiple times throughout the week to pick up heavy boxes).
 Back pain can also result from underlying conditions, such as herniated discs, which can also lead to sciatica.
-Degenerative disc disease is another common culprit for back pain, which is typically caused by obesity or poor posture.
+Degenerative disc disease is another common culprit for back pain, the main reasons behind that are obesity or poor posture.
 Those who suffer from degenerative disc disease usually report feeling chronic dull aches in their lower back.

 The medical term for sciatica is “lumbar radiculopathy,” and unlike general back pain, it is a bit harder to understand.
 Sciatica typically affects people aged 30-50, and there are several different ways in which it can develop.
 Certain conditions can lead to sciatica, such as bone spurs, arthritis, or any injury that affects the sciatic nerve.
 Injuries can also lead to sciatica, such as herniated discs, harsh falls, sports-related collisions, or anything that occurs gradually over time through overuse, repetition, or general “wear and tear.”